profzeller/ForgeCTF/README.md

 ForgeCTF helps instructors focus on teaching while automating the content generation, hint creation, and CTF deployment process.

 💡 **Contributions welcome!**

+---

+## 📝 License

+ForgeCTF is licensed under the **Business Source License 1.1 (BSL)**.

+- ✅ Free for non-commercial, educational, and personal use
+- ❌ Commercial use or hosted deployment requires written permission
+- 🔓 Converts to Apache 2.0 on **2028-07-27**

+See the [LICENSE](./LICENSE) file for full terms.